 Primary Source References

 1816 December 31.
-(Jefferson to John Melish).
-"It is handsomely executed and on a well chosen scale; giving a luminous view of the comparative possessions of different powers in our America.
-It is on account of the value I set on it that I will make some suggestions."3
+(Jefferson to Melish). "[I]t is handsomely executed and on a well chosen scale; giving a luminous view of the comparative possessions of different powers in our America. it is on account of the value I set on it that I will make some suggestions."3